-Periods/week Credits Max.
+Perio ds/week Credits Max.
 Marks: 50

-L:0 T:0 P:4 2 Internal: 30
+L:0 T:0 P:4 2 Internal : 30 )

-External: 20
+External : 2 0

-- 1. Market survey of all food groups to find out the cost. - 2.
+- 1. The students will have knowledge regarding the principles underlying the preparation and service of quality food. - 2.
+The students will develop the skills of menu planning for quality and quantity preparation. - 1.
+Market survey of all food groups to find out the cost. - 2.
 Standardization of recipes- costing of recipes. - 3.
 Visit to different types of food service institutions and studying the following: Organization, Physical Plan and Layout, Food Service equipment, Sanitation and Hygiene.
 Submit report for the same. - 4.
 Planning and preparation of a cafeteria.